Trump Team: Top Adviser Talked With Russian Ambassador Before U.S. Hacking Response

 "What did Flynn say, and did it undercut the U.S. sanctions?
 The Logan Act (though never enforced) bars U.S. citizens from correspondence intending to influence a foreign government about 'disputes' with the United States.
 Was its spirit violated?"

-And it comes in a week in which the focus on Russia and President-elect Trump's relationship with the country has been front an center.
+And it comes in a week in which the focus on Russia and Trump's relationship with the country has been front and center.

-- "Christmas Day, General Flynn reached out to the ambassador, sent him a text and it said, 'I want to wish you a Merry Christmas and a Happy New Year.
+-- "Christmas Day, Gen. Flynn reached out to the ambassador, sent him a text and it said, 'I want to wish you a Merry Christmas and a Happy New Year.
 I look forward to touching base with you and working with you, and I wish you all the best.'
 The ambassador texted him back wishing him a Merry Christmas as well," Spicer said.

-President Obama ordered two Russian diplomatic compounds closed and 35 Russian diplomats expelled from the United States the next day on December 29th.
+President Obama ordered two Russian diplomatic compounds closed and 35 Russian diplomats expelled from the United States the next day, Dec.
+29.

-Ignatius has appended his column to reflect what he was told by Trump's team, which initially hadn't responded to his request for comment.
+Ignatius has updated his column to reflect what he was told by Trump's team, which initially hadn't responded to his request for comment.
 Here is what Ignatius wrote in the update:

 It's been a week of intense focus on Russia

-It came to dominate Trump's first press conference since winning the election.
-In that same press conference, Trump said he did think Russia was behind the campaign-related hacking and document releases, but also said, "If Putin likes Donald Trump, guess what folks?
-That's called an asset not a liability.
+It came to dominate Trump's first news conference since winning the election.
+In that same news conference, Trump said he did think Russia was behind the campaign-related hacking and document releases, but he also said, "If Putin likes Donald Trump, guess what folks?
+That's called an asset, not a liability.
 Now I don't know that I am going to get along with Vladimir Putin.
 I hope I do, but there is a good chance I won't."

 And, on the same day, as a congresswoman was making a speech on the House floor, again about Russia, the C-SPAN live stream online switched to a feed of RT.

-Note: UPDATE: Trump Team: Adviser Spoke To Russia Official The Day U.S. Sanctions Were Announced